DonnieKim411/DarkDocker/README.md

 This will bring the `bash` service up in detached mode.
 To attach the docker terminal that just opened, run

 ```
-docker attach DarkDocker_bash
+docker attach darkdocker_bash_1
 ```

-When you run `docker-compose up`, the name of the image is set by name of the directory that docker-compose.yml resides in (in our case DarkDocker) + "_" + name of the service.
-Hence, we get `DarkDocker_bash`
+or you can run `docker ps` to inspect the name of the container and use that name to attach.

 At this point you should be in the terminal of the docker that you just ran and should be good to go!
 When you prompt